-- An LDEV number is displayed if the request ID that is output in the following cases specified for the -request id option. - When the -ldev_id auto -request_id auto option is specified in the raidcom add ldev comand. - When the -upper_throughput_io <upper throughput io> request_id auto option, -upper_data_trans_mb <upper data trans mb> -request_id auto option, or -upper_alert_time <upper alert time> -request_id auto option is specified in raidcom modify ldev command. - An LU number is displayed if the request ID that is output when the lun_id auto -request_id auto option is specified for the raidcom add lun command is specified for the -request_id option. - A server ID is displayed if the request ID that is output when executing the raidcom add server command, raidcom delete server command, or raidcom modify server command is specified for the -request id option.
+- An LDEV number is displayed if the request ID that is output in the following cases specified for the -request id option. - When the -ldev_id auto -request_id auto option is specified in the raidcom add ldev command. - When any of the following options are specified in the raidcom modify ldev command. - -upper_throughput_io <upper throughput io> -request_id auto - -upper_data_trans_mb <upper data trans mb> -request_id auto - -upper_alert_time <upper alert time> -request_id auto - -lower_throughput_io <lower throughput io> -request_id auto - -lower_data_trans_mb <lower data trans mb> -request_id auto - -lower alert time <lower alert time> -request id auto - -response priority <#priority> -request id auto - -response_alert_time <response alert time> -request_id auto - A hyphen (-) is displayed if the request ID that is output when the -request_id auto option is specified for the raidcom map resource command or the raidcom unmap resource command is specified for the -request_id option. - An LU number is displayed if the request ID that is output when the lun_id auto request_id auto option is specified for the raidcom add lun command is specified for the -request_id option. - A server ID is displayed if the request ID that is output when executing the raidcom add server command, raidcom delete server command, or raidcom modify server command is specified for the -request id option. - A QoS group ID is displayed if the request ID that is output when executing the raidcom add qos_grp command, raidcom delete qos_grp command, or raidcom modify qos grp command is specified for the -request id option.